 Barcode Serial Numbers

 If a company resells serial numbered products, it is often the case that the serial numbers are already printed on or attached to the products as barcodes when the company receives them from its supplier.
-Thus it is common to use to barcode serial numbers for internal stock record keeping also, rather than assigning new serial numbers.
+Thus it is common to use barcode serial numbers for internal stock record-keeping also, rather than assigning new serial numbers.

 Hi, I’m Will from Finale Inventory.
 I’m going to show you how, using a mobile barcode scanner and the Finale Inventory, you can receive and barcode serial numbers with only a single click per item.
 It’s incredibly fast.
 The operation that we’re doing is we’re Receiving, we’re in our Receiving dock.
 I have four items that are all the same, except each has its own serial number represented by the barcode.